Who Is Robert Mueller?

 Later that month, The Times obtained and published a list of questions submitted to Trump's legal team that Mueller hoped to have answered in an interview.
 The approximately four dozen questions covered an array of topics, including the high-profile firings of Comey and Flynn; the infamous June 2016 Trump Tower meeting with a Russian lawyer who promised "dirt" on Hillary Clinton; Trump's interactions with Sessions, Manafort and Cohen; and even the president's reported attempts to have the special counsel fired.

-In June, Mueller's team brought more charges against Manafort, claiming that the former Trump campaign honcho was attempting to tamper with witness testimony.
-However, a judge also ordered concessions on the defendant's behalf, telling the special counsel's office that they needed to release names of the unidentified individuals who allegedly acted as unregistered foreign agents on behalf of Manafort.
+In June 2018, Mueller's team brought more charges against Manafort, claiming that the former Trump campaign honcho was attempting to tamper with witness testimony.

-Later in the month, Mueller issued a grand jury subpoena to a man named Andrew Miller, who worked for longtime Trump adviser Roger Stone during the 2016 presidential campaign.
+In June 2018, Mueller issued a grand jury subpoena to a man named Andrew Miller, who worked for longtime Trump adviser Roger Stone during the 2016 presidential campaign.
 It marked the third associate of Stone's to be called before a grand jury, suggesting that the special counsel had a particular interest in examining the Stone-Trump relationship.
-A lawyer for Miller said he would contest the subpoena on the grounds that Mueller's appointment was illegitimate, though a federal judge ultimately rejected that challenge in early August.
+A lawyer for Miller contested the subpoena on the grounds that Mueller's appointment was illegitimate, though a federal judge rejected that challenge in early August.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!